We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Vaginal ring: This small ring fits into the vagina and releases hormones constantly, preventing pregnancy.
 The ring may also help prevent acne, breast cysts, and ovarian cancer.

 - Birth control pill: A person takes this pill daily, and the hormones that it releases prevent ovulation.
 As a result, there are no eggs for sperm to fertilize.

-How effective are female condoms?
+How effective are internal condoms?

-Why use a female condom?
+Why use an internal condom?

 Internal condoms should not be noisy during sex.
 However, if a person is aware of a noise, they could add extra lubricant, which may decrease the sound.

 Are internal condoms more effective than external condoms?

 A person should feel similar sensations when using an internal condom as when not using a condom.
 Some may find it provides additional lubrication.
 A person should speak with their partner if they find they do not like the sensation and discuss other safe alternatives.